movicha/wingufile/doc/cli-readme.txt

    Then:

-   seaf-cli download -l "the id of the library" -s  "the url + port of server" -d "the folder where the library folder will be downloaded" -u "username on server" [-p "password"]
+   winguf-cli download -l "the id of the library" -s  "the url + port of server" -d "the folder where the library folder will be downloaded" -u "username on server" [-p "password"]

-   seaf-cli status  # check status of ongoing downloads
+   winguf-cli status  # check status of ongoing downloads

    # Name  Status  Progress
    # Apps    downloading     9984/10367, 9216.1KB/s